AFLplusplus/AFLplusplus/utils/qbdi_mode/README.md

 This could be built to `libdemo.so`.

-Then we should load the library in template.cpp and find the `target` function address.
+Then load the library in template.cpp and find the `target` function address:

 ```c
     void *handle = dlopen(lib_path, RTLD_LAZY);
 	..........................................